genepattern/Single.Cell.ssGSEA/docs/documentation.md

 #### Sparsity in single cell data and variability in enrichment scoring

+In single-cell data analysis, sparsity refers to the presence of many zero or low expression values across the genes within a dataset.
+This sparsity can contribute to tied rankings of genes, where multiple genes have the same or very similar expression values and are assigned the same rank.
+However, the precise order of the tied genes within that rank is not determined, leading to inconsistent rankings across different runs or samples.
+This tied ranking ambiguity can, therefore, subsequently impact the enrichment scoring outcomes in methods like single-sample Gene Set Enrichment Analysis (ssGSEA).
+The relative positions of tied genes within a rank can vary, even though their expression values are essentially the same.
+As a result, small variations in the order of tied genes can lead to different rankings and enrichment scores for the same gene set.
+The variability in enrichment scoring outcomes due to sparsity-induced tied ranking highlights the importance of considering the uncertainty introduced by tied ranks when interpreting ssGSEA results in the context of sparse single-cell data analysis.

 ## Source Links
 * [The GenePattern scGSEA module source repository](https://github.com/genepattern/scGSEA/)
 <!-- * scGSEA uses the [genepattern/scgsea Docker image](https://hub.docker.com/layers/150060459/genepattern/example-module/2/images/sha256-ae4fffff67672e46b251f954ad226b7ad99403c456c1c19911b6ac82f1a27f2f?context=explore)